lake-wg/app-profiles/draft-ietf-lake-app-profiles.md

 {:removeinrfc}

 ## Version -01 to -02 ## {#sec-01-02}

+* Use of parameters aligned with corresponding updates in draft-ietf-ace-edhoc-oscore-profile.

 * The EAD item "Supported EDHOC application profiles" can be used only in a critical way.